 And she conceived of the Holy Spirit.

 blessed is the fruit of thy womb, Jesus.
 Holy Mary, Mother of God, pray for us

 the handmaid of the Lord: Be it done unto me according to Thy word.
 Hail Mary…

-And the Word was made Flesh: And dwelt among us.
+the Word was made Flesh: And dwelt among us.
 Hail Mary…

 for us, O Holy Mother of God, that we may be made worthy of the promises of